FENC Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Fennec Pharmaceuticals Inc. Investors of Class Action and Encourages Investors to Contact the Firm

 NEW YORK, Feb.
-11, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Fennec Pharmaceuticals Inc. ("Fennec" or the "Company") (NASDAQ: FENC) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Fennec securities between May 28, 2021, and November 26, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/fenc.
+15, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Fennec Pharmaceuticals Inc. ("Fennec" or the "Company") ( FENC) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Fennec securities between May 28, 2021, and November 26, 2021, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/fenc.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.